 This condition describes the inability to adequately open or elevate the upper eyelid.
 It is also known as “ptosis.”
 It can affect either one or both eyes.
-It is caused by weakness in the muscle that opens the upper lid or, more commonly, detachment of the muscle from the lid.
+It is caused by weakness in the muscle that opens the upper lid or, more commonly, detachment of the muscle from the lid leading to droopy eyelids.
 Patients often present with a sleepy or tired appearance, especially when both eyes are involved.
 It is not uncommon for patients who present for correction of upper lid hooding to have a concomitant droopy eyelid.
 Dr. Alghoul uses specialized techniques to re-attach the muscle to the lid and reposition the crease.

 What Causes Ptosis?

 Ptosis can have many potential causes.
 Sometimes, it is caused by a problem with the muscle that lifts the eyelid; when the muscle underneath the eyelid is weakened or damaged, it cannot raise the eyelid properly.
 Droopy eyelids can also occur if the nerves controlling the muscle are damaged.
 In other cases, a droopy eyelid can occur as a result of the natural aging process, injury or medical condition such as stroke.
 Some adults with droopy eyelids also have saggy, excess skin on the eyelids.